mantidproject/mantidimaging/README.md

 `python main.py -i ~/some/folders/sample -D ~/some/folders/dark -F ~/some/folders/flat -o /tmp/imgpy/`

+With the current command line so far, the pre-processing images _will not be saved_.
+To save out the pre-processing images the user has to specify explicitly that they want the images to be saved, and an output directory **must** be provided.

+To save out the pre-processed images, the flag `-s` or `--save-preproc` needs to be added.
+The subdirectory can be specified using the `-p` or `--preproc-subdir` flags, and it will be created inside the output folder.
+This allows to save out images with different pre-processing parameters without flooding the folder space.

+`python main.py -i ~/some/folders/sample -D ~/some/folders/dark -F ~/some/folders/flat -o /tmp/imgpy/ --rotate 1 --pre-median-size 3 --pre-outliers 8 --pre-outliers-radius 8 --only-preproc --save-preproc`

 ## Selecting filters
 The available filters can be found in the filters.md document.
 To add a filter to the pre-processing just add it to the command line and it will be executed: